Imago

 Article continues below this ad

-“BYU was an amazing place,” said Retzlaff, who is an ardent Jew, and reminisces about his former alma mater.
+After transferring from the BYU Cougars to his new turf at Tulane, he has to prove his mettle.
+“BYU was an amazing place,” said Retzlaff earlier this month.
+He is an ardent Jew and reminisces about his former alma mater.
 “It made me into an amazing human being.
 I feel like it helped me grow in so many ways on and especially off the field.
 It helped me connect stronger with my faith than I did before, because I was in a place where it was so faith-oriented that it was just right in front of you.”

 ADVERTISEMENT